 Epping Forest by cat_collector is licensed under CC BY 2.0

 |Tents & RVs|

-In Essex, the Debden House is a highly unique campground.
+In Essex, one of our UK campsites, the Debden House is a highly unique campground.
 This isn’t so much because of the campground itself, rather the interesting and eclectic group of people which camp there.
 The energy at this campground is positive, upbeat and festive - always putting you in a good mood.

 The campground itself is on 50 acres, allowing space for 300+ pitches and is surrounded by the Epping Forest, leaving you perfectly secluded.
 Though, it’s still in a central location, as it’s walking distance from the tube and only 30 minutes from London.

 On the campground, there are several playgrounds for children, a cafe, a general shop, laundry facilities and showers.
 If you want an electric hook-up, they even offer that as well.Visit Debden House